NathanFran6/lewisandthelike/README.md

-# lewisandthelike
+# Lewis and the Like
 A Website with my reviews and thoughts about CS Lewis and related authors/books!
 Features Need to Include (Put check,ark when finished):
 - Quote of the week
 - Reviews/thoughts on books
 - Timeline of Lewis
 - An about page